 4. The “franchise” model

-In this model, the professional insurer franchises his/her license, assigning part of his/her capital to the licensee through a reinsurance treaty.
+In this model, the professional insurer franchises their license, assigning part of their capital to the licensee through a reinsurance treaty.
 The licensee is charged with designing the product, setting the prices, and handling the losses and gains.

 5. The “supplier” model

 This model implies that the insurer (whether formal or informal) provides all or part of the covered services, such as health care or funeral services.
 By providing a tool to finance use of the covered services, the supplier is able to increase access to, and demand for, these services.
 At the same time, as the supplier, it has control of the quality of the service provided, which is a crucial element in client satisfaction and retention.
 The major drawback of this model is the potential inadequacy of the service provider to bear the necessary risk or perform other functions required of an insurer, particularly if it is informal.
 In certain countries regulatory restrictions to this model exist.

 - Alice Merry, Pranav Prashad & Tobias Hoffarth (2014).
 Microinsurance Distribution Channels: Insights for Insurers.
 Geneva: Microinsurance Innovation Facility.

 - Jake Kendall, Graham Wright & Mireya Almazan (2013).
 New Sales and Distribution Models in Mobile Financial Services.
 Appleton: MicroInsurance Centre.

 - Anja Smith, Herman Smit & Doubell Chamberlain (2011).
 Beyond Sales: New Frontier in Microinsurance Distribution – Lesson for the Next Wave of Microinsurance Distribution Innovation.
 Geneva: Microinsurance Innovation Facility.